 Has your system started, completed, or hired an expert to help with an asset management plan?
-If any of these situations apply to you, you might be asking: What's the next step?
+If so, you might be asking: What's the next step?
 What kinds of benefits will I be able to achieve?
-This workshop is an opportunity for water systems that have progressed in asset management to share with each other and learn about how an asset management plan can be put into practice.
+This workshop is an opportunity for systems that have progressed in asset management to share with each other and learn about how an asset management plan can be put into practice.
 The format of this workshop will be highly interactive and discussion-based.